New York Biltmore Hotel: Upper stories

 There were mezzanines above the ground level.
 The mezzanine contained writing rooms for both genders, as well as hairdressing, reception, and cloak rooms for women.
 Directly above the dining room were the kitchen and refrigeration boxes.
-Similar hotels at the time had kitchens in their basements, but the Biltmore Hotel had a limited amount of space in its basement because of the presence of the railroad tracks.
-There was also a library on the second floor, while the fourth floor contained private dining rooms.
+Similar hotels at the time had kitchens in their basements, but the Biltmore Hotel had a limited amount of space in its basement because of the presence of railroad tracks.
+There was also a library on the second floor, while the fourth floor had private dining rooms.
 The kitchen, mezzanines, and dining spaces were all illuminated by natural light.
 In 1928, Leonard Schultze of Schultze & Weaver designed a Gothic-style meditation room on the third floor, with oak paneling, stained glass windows, and red draperies.

 On Vanderbilt Avenue, there was a roof garden along the sixth-story setback, with flower beds, shrubs, grass, a fountain, and shaded walkways.
-Known as the Italian Garden, it was transformed into an ice skating rink during winter months.
-This roof garden also contained terracotta caryatids.
+Known as the Italian Garden, it was transformed into an ice skating rink during the winter months.
+This roof garden also featured terracotta caryatids.
 It was sheltered by a pergola that ran the entire width of the facade from 43rd to 44th Street.
 Initially, the roof garden was open only during tea time.

 On the 23rd story of the hotel was the grand ballroom and banquet hall.
-The grand ballroom was called the Cascades because it contained a large waterfall at one end.
+The grand ballroom was called the Cascades because there was a large waterfall at one end.
 It was designed in the Louis XVI style and was decorated in a gold and blue color scheme.
 The ballroom and banquet hall contained loges, with box seating, on three sides.
 The ballroom also had movable windows, which measured 10 by 25 ft.
 The ballroom was typically used for lunch, dinner, and banquets, although visitors could only enter by invitation.
 The center of the ballroom was used as a dance floor at night.
 During the summer months, the hotel's managers could open the windows and convert the ballroom into an open-air loggia; this was a major amenity for guests before air conditioning became popular.
-The ballroom also contained its own foyer, assembly room, lounging room, bar, and kitchen.
-The space could fit 600 people in total.
+The ballroom also had its own foyer, assembly room, lounging room, bar, and kitchen.
+The space could have a capacity of 600 people.
 North of the grand ballroom was a first-aid wing.